Pyramid of Capitalist System

 The Pyramid of Capitalist System is a common name of a 1911 American cartoon caricature critical of capitalism, copied from a Russian flyer of c.
 1901.
 The graphic focus is on stratification by social class and economic inequality.
 The work has been described as "famous", "well-known and widely reproduced".
 A number of derivative works exist.

-It was published in the 1911 edition of Industrial Worker (The International Publishing Co., Cleveland, Ohio), a newspaper of the Industrial Workers of the World, and attributed to "Nedeljkovich, Brashich, & Kuharich".
+It was published in 1911 by the Industrial Worker (The International Publishing Co., Cleveland, Ohio), a newspaper of the Industrial Workers of the World, and attributed to "Nedeljkovich, Brashich, & Kuharich".